Dumfriesshire: History

-Archaeological remains from the neolithic and Bronze Age include stone circles (as in Dunscore and Eskdalemuir), tumuli and cairns (Closeburn), and sculptured stones (Dornock).
+Archaeological remains from the Neolithic and Bronze Age include stone circles (as in Dunscore and Eskdalemuir), tumuli and cairns (Closeburn), and sculptured stones (Dornock).
 A number of bank barrows and cursus have recently been discovered.

-The British tribe which inhabited this part of Scotland was called by the Romans Selgovae.
+The Brittonic tribe which inhabited this part of Scotland was called by the Romans Selgovae.
 They have left many signs of their presence, such as hill forts and camps (Dryfesdale).
 The country around Moffat especially is rich in remains.

 There are traces of the Roman roads which ran by Dalveen Pass into Clydesdale and up the Annan to Tweeddale, and the ruins of Blatobulgium at Birrens is one of the best-preserved examples of a Roman camp.
 Roman altars, urns, and coins are found in many places.

 After the withdrawal of Roman power from Britain, the situation in Dumfries is not clear.
-The Selgovae were pressured by the power of Strathclyde, by Scots from Ireland, and the Angles from Northumberland.
-There is little writing preserved from this time, and that which did is ecclesiastical in nature.
+The lands of the Selgovae were incorporated into the larger Brittonic-speaking kingdom of Strathclyde but over time came under pressure, by Gaels from Ireland, Angles from Northumbria and Vikings from Scandinavia.
+There is little writing preserved from this time, and that which remains is ecclesiastical in nature.
 Archaeology, although rich on the ground, has rarely been investigated, and place names, used as an indication of influence, are still argued over by academics.

-In the parish church of Ruthwell (pron.
-Rivvel: the rood, or cross, well) is preserved an ancient Anglo-Saxon cross which tells in Runic characters the story of the Crucifixion.
-The Saxon conquest of Dumfriesshire does not seem to have been thorough in the West, the people of Nithsdale and elsewhere maintaining some Celtic institutions up to the time of David I, although this is not certain.
-Around 50 fragments of gilt bronze mounts found in Dumfriesshire and now at the national museum were probably originally attached to a portable wooden cross, c.
+In the parish church of Ruthwell (pronounced "Rivvel": the rood, or cross, well) is preserved an ancient Anglo-Saxon cross which tells in runic characters the story of the Crucifixion.
+The conquest of Dumfriesshire by Angles does not seem to have been thorough in the West, where Gaelic-speaking invaders held sway, the people of Nithsdale and elsewhere maintaining some Celtic institutions up to the time of David I, although this is not certain.
+Around 50 fragments of gilt bronze mounts found in Dumfriesshire and now at the National Museum of Scotland were probably originally attached to a portable wooden cross, c.
 750AD.